Divail/Go_Game/README.md

 # Go_game
 Current programm is not finished, but runs and can be played with IA.
-All code was made by myself exept of the Engine of the AI.
-All code is C++.
+All code was made by Dmyto Levytskyi exept of the AI Engine.
+Originally uploaded on GitLab https://gitlab.com/Divail/go_game/-/tree/develop/Go_game